-SUBCOMMITTEE ON RESEARCH AND SCIENCE EDUCATION

-OVERSIGHT, INVESTIGATION, AND OTHER ACTIVITIES, INCLUDING SELECTIVE LEGISLATIVE ACTIVITIES
+SUBCOMMITTEE ON RESEARCH AND SCIENCE EDUCATION OVERSIGHT, INVESTIGATION, AND OTHER ACTIVITIES, INCLUDING SELECTIVE LEGISLATIVE ACTIVITIES

-April 14, 2011 Nanotechnology: Oversight of the National Nanotechnology Initiative and Priorities for the Future (Hearing Volume No. 112-15)
+April 14, 2011-Nanotechnology: Oversight of the National Nanotechnology Initiative and Priorities for the Future (Hearing Volume No. 112-15)

 On Thursday, April 14, 2011, the Subcommittee on Research and Science Education held a hearing to review the Nation's multiagency nanotechnology portfolio to ensure U.S. leadership and to discuss research and budget priorities for the future.
-The hearing provided an overview of the benefits of nanotechnology to society, and in commenting on national priority areas, witnesses were asked to provide feedback on reauthorization language passed in the House during the 110th and 111th Congresses in anticipation of reauthorization during the 112th Congress.
+The hearing provided an overview of the benefits of nanotechnology to society, and commenting on national priority areas, witnesses were asked to provide feedback on reauthorization language passed in the House during the 110th and 111th Congresses in anticipation of reauthorization during the 112th Congress.

 In the 111th Congress, H.R.
 554, the National Nanotechnology Initiative Amendments Act of 2009, was introduced on January 15, 2009, referred to the Committee on Science and Technology, and passed the House under suspension of the rules on February 11, 2009.
-The language of H.R.
-554 was added to H.R.
-5116, the America COMPETES Reauthorization Act, passed by the House.
-However, the language of H.R.
-554 was not included in the final version signed into law on January 4, 2011.
+The same language was added to H.R.
+5116, the America COMPETES Reauthorization Act, passed by the House but not included in the final version signed into law on January 4, 2011.

-The Committee received testimony from: Dr. Clayton Teague, Director, National Nanotechnology Coordination Office; Dr. Jeffery Welser, Director, Nanoelectronics Research Initiative, Semiconductor Research Corporation and Semiconductor Industry Alliance; Dr. Seth Rudnick, Chairman, Board of Directors, Liquidia Technologies; Dr. James Tour, Professor of Chemistry, Computer Science, and Mechanical Engineering and Materials Science, Rice University; Mr. William Moffitt, President and Chief Executive Officer, Nanosphere, Inc.
+The Committee received testimony from: Dr. Clayton Teague, Director, National Nanotechnology Coordination Office; Dr. Jeffrey Welser, Director, Nanoelectronics Research Initiative, Semiconductor Research Corporation and Semiconductor Industry Alliance; Dr. Seth Rudnick, Chairman, Board of Directors, Liquidia Technologies; Dr. James Tour, Professor of Chemistry, Computer Science, and Mechanical Engineering and Materials Science, Rice University; Mr. William Moffitt, President and Chief Executive Officer, Nanosphere, Inc.

-May 25, 2011 Protecting Information in the Digital Age: Federal Cybersecurity Research and Development Efforts (Joint Subcommittee Hearing) (Hearing Volume No. 112-19)
+May 25, 2011-Protecting Information in the Digital Age: Federal Cybersecurity Research and Development Efforts (JOINT SUBCOMMITTEE HEARING) (Hearing Volume No. 112-19)